 Monetary policy in late 2021 and 2022

-❶ Inflation acceleration due to demand expansion surpassing capacities to ramp up output (December 2021–mid-February 2022)
+❶ Key rate increase in response to inflation acceleration due to demand expansion surpassing capacities to ramp up output (December 2021–mid-February 2022)

 ❷ Response to severe threats to price and financial stability (late February–March 2022)

 At the end of February, the external conditions for the Russian economy altered dramatically.
 Foreign countries enacted unprecedentedly large-scale sanctions against Russia to break the established trade and financial relations and isolate the Russian economy from the world economy.
 Jointly with other state authorities, the Bank of Russia promptly responded to the growth of risks to price and financial stability, including through monetary policy measures.
 By early April, the country managed to overcome the acute stage of the crisis.
-The urgent increase in the key rate to 20.0% per annum on 28 February helped prevent an outflow of clients’ funds from banks, maintain the attractiveness of ruble savings, and prevent an uncontrollable rise in prices.
+The urgent increase in the key rate to 20.0% p.a. on 28 February helped stop the outflow of clients’ funds from banks, maintain the attractiveness of ruble savings, and prevent an uncontrollable rise in prices.

 By April, risks to financial stability started to edge down.
-Households were returning their funds to the banking system, including time ruble deposits.
+Households were returning their funds to the banking sector, including time ruble deposits.
 The ruble exchange rate, just as the situation in the financial market in general, stabilised.
-Risks to price stability weakened as well: current price growth of consumer prices and households’ and businesses’ inflation expectations considerably decreased.
-The Bank of Russia promptly responded to the changes in the situation and reduced the key rate several times, including at the unscheduled meetings of the Board of Directors.
-Beginning from April, the key rate was cut from 20.00% to 8.00% per annum.
-The Bank of Russia made these decisions considering that the key rate decreases during that period would improve the affordability of credit in the economy and limit the magnitude of the economic decline.
-That said, monetary policy will still have the required disinflationary effect to bring inflation back to the target in 2024.
+Risks to price stability weakened as well.
+The current growth rates of consumer prices lowered, thus contributing to the deceleration of annual inflation.
+Households’ and businesses’ inflation expectations decreased from the peak levels.
+The Bank of Russia promptly responded to the changes in the situation by reducing the key rate step by step.
+The decisions on the key rate decrease made during this period aimed to restore the affordability of credit in the economy to support its structural transformation and limit the magnitude of the economic decline.
+That said, monetary policy still had the required disinflationary effect to bring inflation back to the target in 2024.
+By

 The characteristics of the baseline and alternative scenarios associated with these circumstances are as follows: